Doogie Kameāloha, M.D.: Season 1 (2021)

+Season 2 (2023)

 Production

-It was announced in April 2020 that a female-led remake of Doogie Howser, M.D. was put into development at Disney+, developed by Kourtney Kang.
+It was announced in April 2020 that a female-led show based on Doogie Howser, M.D. was put into development at Disney+, developed by Kourtney Kang.
 The series is set in Hawaii to reflect Kang's background.
 In September 2020, it was picked to series by Disney+.
 In January 2021, Peyton Elizabeth Lee was cast in the titular role, with Kathleen Rose Perkins, Jeffrey Bowyer-Chapman, and Jason Scott Lee cast as leads.
 Mapuana Makia and Matthew Sato joined the cast as series regulars in the following months.
 In March 2021, Ronny Chieng joined in a recurring role while Emma Meisel was cast in a main role.
 Filming began on December 7, 2020, in Honolulu and Los Angeles.
 On February 3, 2022, Disney+ renewed the series for a second season.
+On May 26, 2022, Milo Manheim was cast in a recurring capacity for the second season.
+On August 25, 2023, the series was cancelled after two seasons.

 Release

 The series premiered on Disney+ on September 8, 2021.
 The rest of the episodes were released weekly on Wednesdays.
-The second season is scheduled to be released on March 31, 2023.
+The second season was released on March 31, 2023.